Open to Three Rivers residents and those working or in education in Three Rivers District.

 > View detailed information

 This category is aimed at new exhibitors to this or other shows.
-You can enter as many of these classes as you like and if you accumulate enough points (3 points for Ist; 2 points for 2nd; 1 point for 3rd) you may win The Harold Barton Cup.
+You can enter as many of these classes as you like and if you accumulate enough points (3 points for 1st; 2 points for 2nd; 1 point for 3rd) you may win The Harold Barton Cup.
 Once you have won the cup, you cannot enter this category again.
-However, if you do enter this category, there is nothing to stop you entering the general Vegetable and Cut Flowers categories as well.
+However, if you do enter this category, there is nothing to stop you entering the general Vegetable, handicraft, Baking and Cut Flowers categories as well.

 Max 30cm height and width, no height restriction.